-- a delivery partner or sub-contractor of the Religious Community; - a subsidiary trading company of the Religious Community; - an organisation that receives funding from the Religious Community; and - another charity or organisation that is linked to the Religious Community.
+- a delivery partner or sub-contractor of the DBE; - a subsidiary trading company of the DBE; - an organisation that receives funding from the DBE; - another charity or organisation that is linked to the DBE; and - a Multi Academy Trust or Single Academy Trust of which the DBE is a corporate member or appoints one or more directors, or a maintained CofE school which has one or more DBE appointed governors.

-Trustees need to consider whether a safeguarding incident in a partner organisation should be reported, taking into account the Religious Community's activities, size, funding and the nature of the Religious Community's relationship with the partner, as well as the nature and severity of the safeguarding incident.
+Trustees need to consider whether a safeguarding incident in a partner organisation should be reported, taking into account the DBE's activities, size, funding and the nature of the DBE's relationship with the partner, as well as the nature and severity of the safeguarding incident.